Accelerated Marketing Experiments: Test Hypotheses With Real World Feedback

 Torture the data, and it will confess to anything. – Ronald Coase

 Example 1: Split Testing Landing Pages - 80% increase in conversions

 The client, an established provider of elective surgery, was running an ongoing Google Ads campaign to promote its services.
 When searchers clicked on the ads, they were taken to a standard landing page with information about the clinic and a contact form to register an enquiry.
 We wanted to run an experiment to test if there were ways of improving the conversion rate of visitors to the page.

-Based on a similar test for a different client, we initially thought a shorter landing page with less text and clutter to help increase chances of prospective patients submitting their contact details via the form.
+Setting Our Hypothesis Based on a similar test for a different client, we initially thought a shorter landing page with less text and clutter to help increase chances of prospective patients submitting their contact details via the form.

-Our objective was to test two landing pages, a succinct option with just bare essential information, and one with a lot more detail about the clinic.
+Outlining Our Objective Our objective was to test two landing pages, a succinct option with just bare essential information, and one with a lot more detail about the clinic.
 Our main campaign metric was focused on conversions and conversion rate per landing page.

-We designed both landing pages and ran an ad variation test experiment through Google Ads to split traffic evenly between both pages.
+Setting Up The Experiment We designed both landing pages and ran an ad variation test experiment through Google Ads to split traffic evenly between both pages.
 Thanks to a feature within Google Ads, we were able to send an even split of browsers to each page from the same campaign, to keep all other factors consistent.